 Tuesday, April 6, 2010

-2nd - quick trip to London to visit Young Steve.
+2nd - quick trip to London to visit Young Steve who was doing a rotation there during med school.
 I saw T-Dawg there and my good friend Bob Mostart joined from Los Angeles.
 We had a great time partying in London.
 Flew on United 777 from EWR.
 The airfare was something super cheap like $300 r/t in the days following 9/11.

 3rd - trip with friends from Columbia Business School - Wil Ward and Atsushi Hashimoto.
 Maki, a girl I met at Gaspanic Roppongi joined part way through the trip.
-3 week trip with stops in Amsterdam (loved it), Brussels, Roma (amazing!), Florence, Venice (not my favorite place), Cinque Terre (blew my mind) and Barcelona.
+3 week trip with stops in Amsterdam (loved it), Brussels, Roma (amazing!), Florence, Venice (not my favorite place), Cinque Terre (blew my mind) and Barcelona (Wil loved the topless beach).

 4th - trip with Dave Ritchay.
 We started in Munich, Germany.
 Was totally blown away by the beer!
 We did a great side trip to Salzburg, Austria.
 Austria is gorgeous and Salzburg is a beautiful city.
 We then flew to Prague.
 More amazing beer.
 Prague is a spectacular city.
 A bit touristy but a must visit place.